pink-junkjard/hyperfiddle/README.md

 #### Isnt this just Datomic Peer Server and Datomic Client API?

 yeah pretty much, Datomic was still on the REST api when this started so we had to code the client, and afaik their javascript client isn't out yet.
+Hypercrud Server is a Datomic peer + a comm protocol + a security layer, and not much else.

 #### Data security